NVIDIA/NeMo/docs/source/nlp/nemo_megatron/model_distillation/drop_layers.rst

 **Note:** layer indices start from 1.

-To save trimmed model in ``zarr`` checkpoint format add this flag to the command above:
+To save trimmed model in ``zarr`` checkpoint format, add the following flag to the command above:

 .. code::

   --zarr

 **Note:** The ``zarr`` checkpoint format is deprecated.